openedx/docs.openedx.org/source/community/release_notes/palm.rst

 provides a brief explanation of what has changed in the problem editor.
 Updated detailed instructions on writing problems can be found in section `8.4.
 Working with Problem Components <https://edx.readthedocs.io/projects/open-edx-building-and-running-a-course/en/latest/course_components/create_problem.html#working-with-problem-components>`_ of the Building and Running an edX Course documentation.

-The visual problem editor is an update to the Course Authoring Micro-frontend first released in Olive and is enabled by default in Palm.
-To enable the Visual Problem Editor, add the waffle flag :code:`new_core_editors.use_new_problem_editor` and set the value to “Yes” for all users.
+The Visual Problem Editor is an update to the Course Authoring Micro-frontend, which was experimentally released in Olive, and is available to be enabled in Palm.
+To enable the Visual Problem Editor, add the waffle flag
+:code:`new_core_editors.use_new_problem_editor` and set the value to “Yes” for all users.

 New ORA Grading Experience